liang2kl/mkdocs-blogging-plugin/docs/index.md

 ```

 Creation and revision time for articles rely on git logs, so a complete respository is required.
-If it is not set, the plugin will take the latest commit time as fallback.
+If it is not set, the plugin will take the build time as fallback.

 **Configure your locale in the plugin's configuration**